YanceyA/Danger_Klipper_Docs/docs/MPC.md

 - **Simplified calibration process:** MPC is easier to calibrate compared to traditional PID control.
 - **Compatibility with all hotend sensor types:** MPC works with all types of hotend sensors, including those that produce noisy temperature readings.
 - **Versatility with heater types:** MPC performs equally well with standard cartridge heaters and PTC heaters.
-- **Applicable to both hotends and beds:** MPC can be used to control the temperature of both hotends and beds.
 - **Effective for high and low flow hotends:** Regardless of the flow rate of the hotend, MPC maintains effective temperature control.

 > [!CAUTION]